 Greater oversight

 In IT, out of sight does not mean out of mind.
 (In fact, it probably gives sysadmins the heebie jeebies.)
-By centralizing control, remote device management tools eliminate shadow IT and allow you to easily monitor user devices for security and performance issues.
+By centralizing control, remote device management tools support attack surface management, eliminate shadow IT, and allow easy remote monitoring of user devices for security and performance issues.

 Seamless troubleshooting

 User downtime is bad for business.
-When off-site machines run into trouble, having remote access lets you troubleshoot issues quickly and in real time — without leaving your desk.
+When off-site machines run into trouble, having a remote access or remote desktop solution lets you troubleshoot issues quickly and in real time — without leaving your desk.
 Tickets are dealt with, remote employees stay productive, and IT gets a better night’s sleep.

 Scalable growth